GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/GPIO/GPIO.md

 LL_GPIO_IRQ_WriteIMR(image);
 ```

-Avoid adding new APIs with the legacy shape:
+Avoid adding new APIs with legacy shapes like these:

 ```c
 GPIO_LL_READ_REG(...);